rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

-This folder contains the schematics and hardware description of my Drok-Juntek-on-steroids solution.
+This folder will contain the schematics and hardware description of my Drok-Juntek-on-steroids solution.
 The design uses standard buck converters, an ESP32 module, simple prototyping boards and a few resistors/condensators.
 The adapter boards will be slightly different for Drok and Juntek since the pinout varies.
 Other ESP32 modules can be used, possibly a TTGO version with a nicer color display will be provided.